totorojs/totorojs.org/README.md

 # totoro

-A simple and stable front-end test tool.
+A simple and stable front-end testing tool.

 ---